Camila Cabello And Shawn Mendes Spotted Kissing During Romantic Stroll In Toronto

 — Tudo Shawn (@TudoShawnBRA) September 4, 2019

-Shawn also sported a casual outfit, including a pair of black skinny jeans, a dark gray Champion hoodie, and some gray and white sneakers.
+Shawn also sported a casual outfit, including a pair of black skinny jeans, a dark gray Champion hoodie, and some gray-and-white sneakers.
 He wore a golden watch around his left wrist, and his brunette curls were charmingly disheveled.
 According to Hollywood Life, the couple even spoke to some fans during their stroll.

 “I walked past them near a park.
 They were holding hands and just looked so adorable and like they just wanted to be with each other.
 I just kind of panicked and said ‘Hi Shawn, hi Camila’ and she just said a sweet hi back,” one source told the publication.